nobody-famous/alive-lsp/README-dev.md

         (logger:msg logger:*error* "Server already running")

         (progn (logger:init *standard-output* logger:*info*)
-               (logger:msg logger:*info* "Happy!")
                (setf *server* (make-instance 'lsp-server))
                (start-server *server* port))))
 ```
 The added line shows "Happy!".

-Use the **Developer: Reload Window** command to restart the extension,
-restarting the Alive-lsp server.
+Use the **Developer: Reload Window** command to restart the extension, restarting the Alive-lsp server.
-The Output panel at the bottom of the screen should include the additional message:
+The Output view should now look like this:
 ```
 ; compilation finished in <duration>
 [4/30/2023 17:02:03][INFO] Happy!
 [4/30/2023 17:02:03][INFO] Started on port <port-number>
 ```

-Remove the extra message line so it won't get uploaded with the code.
+Remove the extra message line so that it won't get uploaded with the code.

 ## Development and Debugging